Observational Signatures of Quantum Gravity in Interferometers: Angular Correlations and 't Hooft's -matrix

 Our result implies a fundamental uncertainty relation between the longitudinal spacetime components.
-We briefly comment on the connection with the work by 't Hooft on the gravitational $S$-matrix.
 As 't Hooft showed, the in-going and out-going radiation at the horizon causes a spacetime shift due to gravitational shock waves.
 He then went on to postulate that there is an inherent uncertainty in the values of the position of the horizon.
-In fact, 't Hooft's uncertainty relations described in {\em e.g.} \cite{tHooft:1996rdg,Hooft:2018syc}, when translated into a correlation function, are identical in form to our results, except in the normalization.
+In fact, 't Hooft's uncertainty relations described in {\em e.g.} \cite{tHooft:1996rdg,Hooft:2018syc}, when translated into a correlation function, have an identical angular dependence as Eq.~\ref{eq:sphharmunc}, though a different normalization.
 Due to our assumption of statistical independence and the resulting accumulation of the spacetime fluctuations, we find an extra factor $L/\ellp$ compared to 't Hooft.